 - ICCA GSI supports policy motions at IUCN World Conservation Congress; Honolulu, Hawai’i, October 2016

-- Regional Workshop for ICCAs in West Africa; Saint Louis, Senegal; October 2016
+- Regional Workshop for ICCAs in West Africa; Saint Louis, Senegal; October 2016; also available in PDF.

-- National Workshop for Protected and Conserved Areas (PCAs) in Iran; August 2016
+- National Workshop for Protected and Conserved Areas (PCAs) in Iran; August 2016; also available in PDF

 - Regional Workshop for Mesoramerica; Petén,Guatemala, April 2016